How to Automatically Submit a Sitemap to IndexNow#

 api_key_location

-parameter. - Updated the sitemap URL in the
+parameter. - Updated the URL of the sitemap in the

 parameter. - Adjusted the